18F/handbook/_pages/policies/tech-policies/security-incidents.md

 An “incident” or “information security incident” can be thought of as a violation or imminent threat of violation of information security or privacy policies, acceptable use policies, or standard security practices.

 See GSA’s Insite: [Report IT Security Incidents or Suspicious Activity](https://insite.gsa.gov/topics/information-technology/security-and-privacy/it-security/report-it-security-incidents-and-suspicious-activity-immediately) if you need help determining whether something counts as an incident.
-If you observe or suspect prohibited material or programs on GSA systems, or inappropriate use of GSA systems, report it immediately to: [ITServiceDesk@gsa.gov](mailto: ITServiceDesk@gsa.gov) or 1-866-450-5250.
+If you observe or suspect prohibited material or programs on GSA systems, or inappropriate use of GSA systems, report it immediately to the [GSA IT Service Desk]({{ "/gsa-internal-tools/#it-service-desk" | relative_url }}).

 If you detect any unusual or suspicious activity on your computer, DO NOT turn off your computer.
 By turning off the computer, valuable evidence may be lost.
 For questions about GSA’s Incident Response Program, contact the GSA Incident Response (IR) Team at [gsa-ir@gsa.gov](mailto:gsa-ir@gsa.gov).